cryostatio/cryostat-legacy/README.md

 taking the contents of a recording at a point in time and saving these contents to a file local to the `container-jfr` process (as opposed to "active" recordings, which exist within the memory of the JVM target and continue to grow over time).
 The default directory used is `/flightrecordings`, but the environment variable `CONTAINER_JFR_ARCHIVE_PATH` can be used to specify a different path.
 To enable `container-jfr` archive support ensure that the directory specified by `CONTAINER_JFR_ARCHIVE_PATH` (or `/flightrecordings` if not set) exists and has appropriate permissions. `container-jfr` will detect the path and enable related functionality. `run.sh` has an example of a `tmpfs` volume being mounted with the default path and enabling the archive functionality.

 ## SECURING COMMUNICATION CHANNELS
-`container-jfr` can be optionally configured to secure HTTP and WebSocket traffics end-to-end with SSL/TLS.

-This feature can be enabled by configuring environment variables to points to a certificate in the file system.
-One can set `KEYSTORE_PATH` to point to a `.jks`, `.pfx` or `.p12` certificate file *and* `KEYSTORE_PASS` to the plaintext password to such a keystore.
+To specify the SSL certificate for HTTPS/WSS, one can set `KEYSTORE_PATH` to point to a `.jks`, `.pfx` or `.p12` certificate file *and* `KEYSTORE_PASS` to the plaintext password to such a keystore.
 Alternatively, one can  set `KEY_PATH` to a PEM encoded key file *and* `CERT_PATH` to a PEM encoded certificate file.

 In the absence of these environment variables, `container-jfr` will look for a certificate at following locations, in an orderly fashion: